RSPB Gartocharn

 How to find the RSPB Reserve at Gartocharn

-The car park is a short distance from A811, between Drymen and Gartocharn (Beware sometimes Sat Nav is inaccurate.)
-The car park has 15 spaces, including one Blue Badges space; there is a 2m height barrier.
+The car park is a short distance from the A811, between Drymen and Gartocharn (Beware, sometimes Sat Nav is inaccurate).
+It has 15 spaces, including one Blue Badges space; there is a 2m high barrier.

 The nature hub is now connected with a woodland trail to the Aber Shore area of the reserve.